om-kumar100/KRMU/DSA/Lab-Assignment/Unit-1/README.md

 This project is for educational purposes and is open-source.
 Feel free to use, modify, and distribute it as needed.

 ## ✍️ Author
-This lab assignment was completed by students under the guidance of **Ms. Suman** for the **B.Tech Computer Science Engineering** program.
+This lab assignment was completed by Harshit Jaiswal  under the guidance of **Ms. Suman** for the **B.Tech Computer Science Engineering** program.

 ---